rollkit/docs/docs/tutorials/ethermint.md

 ethermintd
 ```

-## Setting Up Your Environment for Ethermint on Celestia
+## Setting up your environment for Ethermint on Celestia

 Now the `ethermintd` binary is built, we need to setup a local network
 that communicates between `ethermintd` and Rollkit.

-### Run A Celestia Light Node
+### Run a Celestia light node

 All sovereign rollups need to submit their transaction data to
 Celestia.